Benjamin-Lee/DNAvisualization.org/paper/response.md

 This figure has been completely remade for greater clarity.
 Instead of using a sequence diagram, this figure now features a graphical representation of the architecture with a much more robust legend, while capturing the same information as before.
 The “initial sequence transformations” and “sequence querying” mentioned in legend are now clearly labeled, along with each of the steps.
 Color-coded parallel lines are now used to demonstrate parallelism, rather than the previous loop boxes.
 ### Page 7 Discussion
 > When discussing the limitation of the architecture it would be good to discuss a clear-cut bioinformatic process or approach that would be problematic - if is this what you are implying?
 > Again  in the Conclusion reference is made to “not all applications are amenable” - this is too vague and an example discussed (in Discussion?) would help clear this up.

+The following sentences have been added to the discussion to address this point: "An example of a web server that cannot trivially be ported to use an entirely serverless architecture is MISTIC2 [@MISTIC2], a tool for protein coevolution analysis, whose job durations can be as long as five hours (supplementary figure 1).
+This job length is significantly longer than any current serverless offering allows a single function invocation to run."

 > Also I am unsure of how to “respect” a memory constraint.
 I would rephrase this statement.